 - The continuous barrage of heavy metal music eventually broke him down.

-Accuracy is how close something is to the true value and to what degree it is free of error.
+Accuracy is how close something is to the actual value and to what degree it is free of error.

 - His shooting was very accurate in tonight’s game.

-- As a passenger in a car, you can ask the driver “How much farther until we reach our destination?”
+- As a passenger in a car, you can ask the driver, “How much farther is it until we reach our destination?”